ChriPiv/quantum-message-passing-paper/README.md

 * numpy
 * matplotlib
 * networkx
-* qiski
+* qiskit
 * cvxpy

-In order to ensure there are not compatibility problems, I suggest to use the exact same version of these libraries as used during the deveoplment of the code.
+In order to ensure there are no compatibility problems, I suggest to use the exact same version of these libraries as used during the deveoplment of the code.
-This can be easily achieve for instance with a virtual environment:
+This can be easily achieved with a virtual environment:

 ```bash
 python3.8 -m venv <path to environment>